NEWp - Nutrient Efficient Wheat partnership

 Short summary

-NEWp is A collaborative research project with focus on early root growth, root to shoot ratio and leaf nitrogen content during grain filling of spring wheat.
+NEWp was a collaborative research project with focus on early root growth, root to shoot ratio and leaf nitrogen content during grain filling of spring wheat.

 Spring wheat is frequently grown in Sweden to produce bread-making flour, for which e.g. high protein content (and thus high nitrogen content) is important.
 Especially the short growing seasons under Swedish conditions require spring wheat varieties with improved nutrient use efficiency early in the growing season.

-The overall aims is to identify phenotypic traits that are important for improving spring wheat yield and nutrient use under the cultivating conditions in Swedish agriculture; identify potential genetic resources for pre-breeding of more nutrient efficient spring wheat lines; and select parental lines for development of a mapping population in order to identify genetic markers useful for marker-assisted breeding.
+The overall aims were to (i) identify phenotypic traits that are important for improving spring wheat yield and nutrient use under the cultivating conditions in Swedish agriculture; (ii) identify potential genetic resources for pre-breeding of more nutrient efficient spring wheat lines; and (iii) select parental lines for development of a mapping population in order to identify genetic markers useful for marker-assisted breeding.

 To increase nitrogen content in spring wheat

-To address this hypothesis, this project combines screening of relevant phenotypic traits in c.
-40 spring wheat genotypes under controlled conditions; the evaluation of a sub-set of lines with contrasting characteristics under field conditions (incl. genotype x environment interaction, GxE); and field validation at farm level.
+To address this hypothesis, this project combined screening of relevant phenotypic traits in a number of spring wheat genotypes under controlled conditions, and the evaluation of a sub-set of lines with contrasting characteristics under field conditions (incl. genotype x environment interaction, GxE).

 A collaboration with the industry

-This project brings together a commercial breeding company (Lantmännen Lantbruk), which will apply the project results in their ongoing wheat breeding program; expertise in crop science and breeding (SLU), root soil interaction (Rothamsted Research, UK), and plant phenotyping (Forschungszentrum Jülich GmbH, Germany); and stakeholders.
+This project brought together a commercial breeding company (Lantmännen Lantbruk), which can apply the project results in their ongoing wheat breeding program; expertise in crop science and breeding (SLU), and plant phenotyping (Forschungszentrum Jülich GmbH, Germany).